 Best Places to Stay in Gold Coast

-We stayed in an Airbnb in Broadbeach only a few minutes walk from the beach.
+We stayed at this Apartment in Broadbeach only a few minutes walk from the beach.
 We didn’t have a pool or other amenities, so it all depends on what you prefer.

-If you are looking for hotels in the area here are some current deals:
+If you are looking for hotels in the Gold Coast area here are some current deals.

 - We flew into the OOL airport, some flights are cheaper flying into Gold Coast versus Sydney or Melbourne so check it out to save you some money.